klesk88/UnrealDebugFramework/README.md

 Here is where the user can define what to display on the ImGui Window that will be created when the Feature is selected.
 Features can also make use of FILTERS (by overriding GetFilterPath).
 There are 2 types of Interfaces classes that can be extended by the user currently:
-  - IKLDebugImGuiFeatureInterface_Selectable: this can be used for objects that can be selected in game (i.e s objects that extend the Actor class).
+  - IKLDebugFeatureInterface_Selectable: this can be used for objects that can be selected in game (i.e s objects that extend the Actor class).
-  - IKLDebugImGuiFeatureInterface_Unique: this can be used for classes which represent managers and have a unique instance during the lifetime of the game.
+  - IKLDebugFeatureInterface_Unique: this can be used for classes which represent managers and have a unique instance during the lifetime of the game.
 For example this can be used to debug Subsystems.
   -
-To create a new Feature the user needs to extend, for example, the IKLDebugImGuiFeatureInterface_Selectable (found in KLDebugImGuiUser module) and use the appropriate setup detailed in the .h file.
+To create a new Feature the user needs to extend, for example, the IKLDebugFeatureInterface_Selectable (found in KLDebugImGuiUser module) and use the appropriate setup detailed in the .h file.
 Here an example:

 ```
 .h

-   class FClassDebug final : public IKLDebugImGuiFeatureInterface_Selectable
+   class FClassDebug final : public IKLDebugFeatureInterface_Selectable
    {
-      DERIVED_KL_DEBUG_FEATURE_CLASS(FClassDebug, IKLDebugImGuiFeatureInterface_Selectable)
+      DERIVED_KL_DEBUG_FEATURE_CLASS(FClassDebug, IKLDebugFeatureInterface_Selectable)
      ...
    };